Contrastive Conformal Sets: Methodology

 \paragraph{OOD Detection.} Metric sets trained on in-distribution (ID) data are specifically optimized to exclude ID negative samples.
 However, when these learned parameters are applied to \gls{OOD} data, the separation between positive and negative samples deteriorates.
 This breakdown is reflected in a significantly reduced negative exclusion rate when evaluating OOD samples against the fixed, ID-calibrated threshold $\hqalpha$.
 To exploit this phenomenon for OOD detection, we define an anomaly score as:

+where $s_n$ is the mean of the negative samples' distances to the anchor under the trained score.
 For ID data, the high negative exclusion rate enforced during training results in a low anomaly score.
-In contrast, the diminished exclusion rate for OOD data leads to a higher anomaly score, providing a robust and interpretable criterion for distinguishing OOD samples from ID samples.
+In contrast, the diminished exclusion rate for OOD data means smaller distances between the anchor and its negative samples and leads to a higher anomaly score, providing a robust and interpretable criterion for distinguishing OOD samples from ID samples.